wkim31/DATA1030_FlightProject/README.md

 # DATA1030_FlightDelayProject
-Semester-long project for DATA1030.
-Machine Learning Model to predict status of a flight given certain conditions.
-Semester-long project for DATA1030.
 Machine Learning Model to predict delay status of a flight given certain conditions.
 This is a classification problem, and as such linear regression, logistic regression, XGBOOST, and Random Forest are implemented on an evaluation metric of accuracy scores.
 Python Version 3.11.4
 numpy version 1.24.4
 matplotlib version 3.7.2